raspberrypilearning/flower-generator/en/step_3.md

 	![screenshot](images/flower-6-offset.png)

-	This is because the sprite is rotated around its center.
+	This is because the sprite is rotated around its centre.

-+ Change where the center of your petal is using the crosshair tool:
+	Change where the centre of your petal is using the crosshair tool:

 	![screenshot](images/flower-crosshair.png)

-	The center should be at the bottom center of the petal.
+	The centre should be at the bottom centre of the petal.

 + Clear the stage and run your code again to check that the petals are straight: